67P/hubot-kredits/README.md

 #### Setup

-A Zoom app has to be setup and an [event webhook subscription](https://marketplace.zoom.us/docs/api-reference/webhook-reference/meeting-events/meeting-ending") on `meeting.ended` has to be configured to the following URL:
+A Zoom JWT app has to be set up and an [event webhook subscription](https://marketplace.zoom.us/docs/api-reference/webhook-reference/meeting-events/meeting-ending") on `meeting.ended` has to be configured to the following URL:

     https://your-hubot.example.com/incoming/kredits/zoom/{webhook_token}